Jira is getting a fresh new look and navigation

 Upcoming changes: Epic link data above the epic level

-The processes described in this section are only possible with the Jira Software Administrator permissions.
+The processes described in this section are only possible with Jira administrator permissions.

-We’re making changes to the parent/child relationships of issues in Jira – in 2022 and 2023 we’ll be moving towards a single way of representing parent/child relationships to give you a simple, consistent experience for all levels in all Jira Software projects.
+We’re making changes to the parent/child relationships of work items in Jira – in 2022 and 2023 we’ll be moving towards a single way of representing parent/child relationships to give you a simple, consistent experience for all levels in Jira.

 epic-link and parent-link in company-managed projects will be replaced with the parent concept already used in team-managed projects.
 This will happen in a 3-step process: